Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: The Proof of Security for Partially Trusted Devices

 \section{The Proof of Security for Partially Trusted Devices}

-In this section we provide the proof of security for Protocol A'.
+In this section we provide the proof of security for Protocol A' (see Figure~\ref{protaprimefig}).
 Our approach, broadly stated, is as follows: we show the existence of a function $T ( v, h, \eta, q, \kappa)$ which provides a lower bound on the linear rate of entropy of the protocol.
+(The variables $v, h, \eta, q$ are from the protocol, and $\kappa$ is a positive constant that can be chosen to be arbitrarily small.)
 The main point of our proofs is that, although $T$ depends on several variables, it does \textit{not} depend on the particular device used in Protocol A'.
 Thus, we have a uniform security result.

-In principle, our proofs could be used to compute an explicit formula for the function $T$, but we have not attempted to do this because the formula might be very complicated.
-We will instead obtain a simple compact formula for the limit function $\lim_{(q, \kappa) \to ( 0, 0 )} T(v, h, \eta, q , \kappa)$.
-This formula is sufficient for calculating the asymptotic rate of Protocol A' in any application where we can take $q$ to be close to $0$.
+The definition of $T$ is multi-layered and is developed over the course of the section.
+For the reader's convenience, we have collected all the definitions of the functions that we use, including $T$, in appendix subsection~\ref{varfuncapp}.
+The full expression for $T$ is quite complicated, but for our purposes it suffices to calculate the limit $\lim_{(q, \kappa) \to (0, 0)} T ( v, h, \eta, q, \kappa )$, since this will tell us what rate Protocol $A'$ approaches when $q$ is small.
+This limit will be shown to be equal to $\pi ( \eta / v )$, where $\pi$ denotes the function from Theorem~\ref{uncertaintythm}.

 Our proof involves several parameters.
 For convenience, we include a table here which assigns a name to each parameter (Figure~\ref{parametersfig}.)

 To avoid unnecessary repetition, we will use the following conventions in this section.